Groundwater-Level Monitoring Network

 The WGLMN dates back to 1946, when the Wisconsin State Legislature requested that WGNHS and the USGS Upper Midwest Water Science Center formally establish a groundwater-monitoring network.
 In recent decades, the Wisconsin Department of Natural Resources (WDNR) has become more involved and today serves as a critical partner in supporting the ongoing operation, maintenance, and management of the network.

-Since 2015, multiple grants from the NGWMN program injected over $720,000 in new funding to repair and evaluate old wells, replace failing wells, and drill new wells in areas of the state lacking monitoring coverage.
-By 2024, these investments will have resulted in repairs and evaluations to 41 monitoring wells and the drilling of 21 new wells across 32 of Wisconsin’s 72 counties.
-Learn more about the highlights for NGWMN grants awarded to WGNHS in 20162018, and 2020.
+Since 2015, multiple grants from the NGWMN program injected over $750,000 in new funding to repair and evaluate old wells, replace failing wells, and drill new wells in areas of the state lacking monitoring coverage.
+These investments have resulted in repairs and evaluations of over 40 monitoring wells and the drilling of over 20 new wells across almost half of Wisconsin’s 72 counties.

 The WGLMN’s long-term network provides a consistent, high-quality record of water-level fluctuations in both shallow and deep aquifers systems across the state.
 Water levels collected from the WGLMN help scientists and managers evaluate the effects of well pumping, the response of groundwater levels to drought or increased precipitation, and the effects of land-use change as well as climate change on groundwater resources.
 These data are also routinely used in the development of regional groundwater flow models because long-term water-level measurements serve as reliable calibration targets.